manuel-sosa/project3_data_viz/README.md

 The purpose of this project is to **leverage interactive data visualization tools and libraries** to evaluate the revenue mix of California-based hospitals and healthcare systems' location and financial information.
 By integrating technologies and methods not previously covered in class, we aim to **expand our technical repertoire and provide users with interactive and insightful experiences**.

 **We aim to answer these three basic questions found in the data:**
-1. Where are the *Top 10/Bottom 10 hospitals and healthcare systems located*?
+1. Where are the *10 largest and 10 smallest hospitals and healthcare systems located*?

 2. What is the mix of *pay type*?